 Yes, the X-18, X-20 and all MU3 models can either be ordered with a larger motor or the motor can be purchased separately and installed by the owner.
 It is more advantageous for a customer interested in the larger motor to order this motor separately.
 The machine is then equipped with the standard motor including W-2 bit, and the 1000-watt motor is shipped extra.
 If a larger motor is installed by the customer, it is very important that this motor if wired through the limit switch, just like the OEM motor.

 Plugging a new motor directly into a wall outlet and running it continuously will cause the motor to fail quickly and it will not be covered by our warranty.
-These motor must be switched on and off with every routing cycle.
+These motors must be switched on and off with every routing cycle.

 When is it necessary to purchase the larger motor?